4 Days in Key West, Florida: Travel Guide

 Willie T’s - check their website for their daily drink specials

-Hard Rock Café (pictured left) - A classic spot on any vacation, it’s always fun to cross another Hard Rock Café off of your bucket list.
+Hard Rock Café (pictured on left) - A classic spot on any vacation, it’s always fun to cross another Hard Rock Café off of your bucket list.
 Plus, Key West’s location right on Duval Street is in a beautiful, picturesque building

 Flying Monkeys Saloon - The perfect spot to get frozen drinks!
 We ate dinner here, which I wouldn’t necessarily recommend but is good if you’re in a crunch and need a meal fast!